jefmud/jinja-fasthtml-plugin/README.md

 ```

 This plug-in (shim ) allows rendering of Jinja2 templates.
 Supports 'import' and 'extends' directives of Jinja2.
 However, it doesn't support all of Flask's goodies.

+Although it is not necessarily in the spirit of FastHTML to render an external template, they have written a good project that is surprisingly fun and very Pythonic.